typos12onlr/footbot/README.md

 # footbot

 Small footy analysis project, will start with scraping data from fbref and plotting radar graphs.
-Additionally, develop a player similarity/player profile search tool
+Additionally, develop a player similarity/player profile search tool.

 ------------------------------------------------